 The Roanoke Tree Stewards, sponsored by the City of Roanoke, consists of trained volunteers concerned with promoting and protecting the health and well-being of the urban forest of Roanoke.
 The mission is to plant, care for and maintain public trees; educate the public to the benefits and needs of trees in our community; and provide assistance to the Roanoke City urban forestry staff.

-For more information or to sign up to become a Tree Steward, contact Helen Smythers, urban forestry planner, at firstname.lastname@example.org or 540-853-5225.
+For more information or to sign up to become a Tree Steward, contact the urban forestry planner at firstname.lastname@example.org.
 For information on field work and other activities for trained Tree Stewards, see the calendar of events.

-Annual hours volunteered per Tree Steward as of 11/30/14 are posted at the beginning of each month.
+A record of hours volunteered per Tree Steward is posted near the beginning of each month.